SC Internacional: Falling short (1980s)

 In the late 1980s Inter got close to winning the Brazilian Championship once more, reaching two consecutive finals.
 In 1987, Inter started off well after finishing the first phase in first place of their group with four wins, two ties, and two defeats.
 In the semi-finals, the squad overcame Cruzeiro after a 0–1 victory at the Mineirão.
 However, in the finals Inter lost the chance at a fourth title after being defeated by Flamengo, containing famous players as Zico, Bebeto, Jorginho, Leandro, Edinho, Leonardo, Andrade, Zinho and Renato Gaúcho.

 In 1988, Inter once again reached a final, after finishing second in their group in the first phase.
 On the semi-finals, however, the Colorado faced a battle against arch-rivals Grêmio in what was called "The Grenal of the Century", so named because for the first time it pitted the bitter rivals against each other in a national competition knockout stage.
 The 1988 semifinal, decided only in February 1989, determined the finalist for the championship and also granted a spot in the Copa Libertadores.
 The exaggerated nickname was more than justified at the end of the match: the duel transcended the competition itself and became one of the most emblematic events in Inter's history.
 The red side ended the first half down 1–0 and with just ten players on the pitch after Grêmio dominated the first 45 minutes.
 In the second half, pushed by a large crowd at Beira-Rio, the Colorados came from behind to defeat Grêmio 2–1 with two goals scored by striker Nílson.

-A few days later, Inter would lose the title to the surprising team of Bahia, showing that in the 1980s, even in the most glorious moments, it was impossible to be completely happy.
+A few days later, Inter would lose the title to the surprising team of Bahia, showing that in the 1980s, even in the most successful moments, it was impossible to be completely happy.
 The Grenal of the Century was more than a game, it was a catharsis that transcended causes and consequences.
 Even though Internacional was considered the favourite to win, the team fell to Bahia after losing 2–1 away on the first leg and failing to capitalize at home with a 0–0 tie.